firstcontributions/first-contributions/additional-material/git_workflow_scenarios/keeping-your-fork-synced-with-this-repository.md

 git fetch upstream
 ```

 You've just fetched the latest version of my fork (`upstream` remote).
-Now, you need to merge the public repository into your master branch.
+Now, you need to merge the public repository into your main branch.
 ```
-git rebase upstream/master
+git rebase upstream/main
 ```
-Here you're merging the public repository with your master branch.
-Your local machine's master branch is now up-to-date.
-Lastly, if you push your master branch to your fork, your GitHub fork will also have the changes:
+Here you're merging the public repository with your main branch.
+Your local machine's main branch is now up-to-date.
+Lastly, if you push your main branch to your fork, your GitHub fork will also have the changes:
 ```
-git push origin master
+git push origin main
 ```
 Notice here you're pushing to the remote named `origin`.

 If you want to fetch and merge the latest changes of my fork (`upstream` remote) to your local branch at same time then you can directly go for:
 ```
-git pull upstream master
+git pull upstream main
 ```

 So by now or at this point, all your repositories are up-to-date.
 Well done!
 You should do this, every time your GitHub repo tells you that you are a few commits behind.